2023 Most Popular Allied Health Professions Associate Degree Schools in Michigan

 Allied Health majors at Henry Ford College take out an average of $25,283 in student loans while working on their Associate Degree.

-Oakland Community College came in at #7 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Michigan ranking.
+Oakland Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #7 on the list.
 Oakland Community College is a fairly large public school located in the suburb of Bloomfield Hills.

 Of the 50 students majoring in allied health at Oakland Community College, 22% are male and 78% are female.